42. Fetching changes

 At the moment, the repository contains all the commits from the original repo; however, they aren’t integrated into the local branches of the cloned repository.

-You’ll find the commit named “Changed README in original repo” in the history.
-Notice that the commit includes “origin/master” and “origin/HEAD”.
+You'll find the commit named "Changed README in original repo" in the history.
+Notice that the commit includes origin/main and origin/HEAD.

-Now let’s take a look at the “Updated index.html” commit.
-You’ll see that the local master branch points to this very commit, not the new commit we’ve just fetched.
+Now let's take a look at the "Renamed hello.html; moved style.css" commit.
+You'll see that the local main branch points to this very commit, not the new commit we've just fetched.

 We can show that the cloned README file has not been changed.